anshupandey/Basic_Lane_line_detection_Self_driving_Car/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.
 Following are the steps which my pipeline does
-1. detecting white colors
+1. detecting white color and yellow color strips with threshold [200,200,100] for RGB respectively
+2. Region of interest using polyfit (quadrilateral region)
-2. canny edge detection
+3. canny edge detection on the color filtered image
-3. dilation
+4. dilation using kernel of size (8,8)
-4. Hough tranform line detection
+5. Hough tranform line detection - in hough transform function draw_lines is used.
 5. drawing the lines